mykelalvis/FATESRD/General/Example Stunts.md

 # Alertness

 **Attention!:** You have been trained to follow orders instantly in combat.
 When in a physical conflict, you may replace your initiative with that of a friendly character with this stunt.
 **The Advantage Of Familiarity:** There are benefits to knowing a place really well.
-Pick a location or a small neighbourhood.
+Pick a location or a small neighborhood.
 Add two to your Alertness skill while you are in this area.
 **Sentry:** You have the ability to wait, devoting your full effort to watchfulness, for hours on end.
 Your Endurance skill never restricts your Alertness skill owing to a lack of rest.
 In addition, add one to your Alertness skill when using its Passive Awareness and Avoiding Surprise trappings while in the same zone that you were in during the previous exchange.
 **Notice Tell:** Your keen senses allow you to pick up on the subtle clues that indicate when a person is lying.
 You may use your Alertness skill to defend against Deceit-based social maneuvers and attacks.
 **Master of the Tell:** (Requires Notice Tell) Long practice has made you incomparably good at noticing the mannerisms that accompany deception.
 Add two to your Alertness skill when using it to defend against Deceit-based maneuvers and attacks.